Why Did Café del Mar in Cartagena Close and What Replaced It?

 Café del Mar opened in 2002, owned by a German named Peter Kreill and a Colombian named Carlos Sánchez García.

 It sat atop the Baluarte (or Bastion) de Santo Domingo, which was actually the first section of Cartagena’s wall to be built, with construction beginning in 1602.
+You can learn more interesting facts about Cartagena’s walls here.

 When it opened, Café del Mar arranged a contract with the entity that is responsible for maintaining Cartagena’s walls and fortress, the Escuela Taller Cartagena de Indias (ETCAR).